ISSUES

 Economic relief from tariffs is greatly needed in District 11.

-• As intended by the Founding Fathers of our democratic republic, the power resides with the citizens, and the government is duty bound to its electorate to reflect the will and diversity of the populace
+• As intended by the Founding Fathers of our democratic republic, the power resides with the citizens, and the government is duty bound to its electorate to reflect the will and diversity of the populace.

-Elected officials represent the ideas and concerns of the people who elect them, and systems ensure that all groups, including historically underrepresented ones, have a voice in our government.
+Elected officials are to represent the ideas and concerns of the people who elect them, and systems ensure that all groups, including historically underrepresented ones, have a voice in our government.
 This is achieved through processes like free and fair elections where every citizen that is registered can vote and the results are counted properly and with integrity.

 I hearby swear to uphold the will of District 11 through honesty, integrity and perseverance for all who reside here.